Recipe: Cheesy Vegetarian Lasagna

 If you’re freezing some of this lasagna for later, cut it into individual servings and wrap them in aluminum foil.
 They can be thawed in the fridge overnight, then reheated in the oven still wrapped in foil, or unwrapped and warmed in the microwave.

-1 red bell pepper, diced small
+medium red bell pepper, small dice

 cloves garlic, minced

-1 teaspoon salt
+- 1 teaspoon

 Pinch red pepper flakes, optional

-6-ounce package baby spinach
+(5-ounce) package baby spinach

-2 1/2 cups ricotta cheese
+- 2 cups

-3 cups

-shredded mozzarella cheese
+shredded mozzarella cheese (12 ounces)

-Spread a few spoonfuls of the tomato sauce in the bottom of a 9"x13" baking dish.
-Lay 5 of the lasagna noodles over top, breaking them if needed to create a single layer.
-Spread 1 cup of the ricotta over the noodles, then half of the vegetables, 1 cup of the tomato sauce, and 1 cup of the mozzarella.
-Arrange another 5 noodles over the top, followed 1 cup of ricotta, the remaining vegetables, 1 cup of the tomato sauce, and 1 cup of the mozzarella.
+Spread a thin layer of the marinara sauce in the bottom of a 9x13-inch baking dish.
+Lay 5 of the lasagna noodles over the sauce, breaking them if needed to create a single layer.
+Spread 1 cup of the ricotta over the noodles.
+Top with 1/2 of the vegetables, 1 cup of the marinara sauce, and 1 cup of the mozzarella.

-Cover the dish tightly with foil and bake for 1 hour.
+Bake for 1 hour.
 Check to make sure the noodles are done by poking the lasagna with a knife; the knife should slide easily through all the layers.
-If it doesn't, cover and cook for another 15 minutes.
-When the noodles are done, sprinkle the remaining cup of mozzarella over the top of the casserole and bake, uncovered, until the mozzarella has melted, another 10 to 15 minutes.
+If it doesn't, cover and cook for 15 minutes more.
+When the noodles are done, sprinkle the remaining 1 cup of mozzarella over the top.
+Bake, uncovered, until the mozzarella has melted, 10 to 15 minutes more.